Happy Lunar New Year from the USC US-China Institute!

 Clayton Dube（杜克雷) has headed the USC U.S.-China Institute since it was established in 2006 to focus on the multidimensional U.S.-China relationship.
 USCI enhances understanding of complex and evolving U.S.-China ties through cutting-edge social science research, innovative graduate and

-Dube previously managed the UCLA’s Asia Institute, part of a U.S. Department of Education designated National Resource Center.
+Dube previously managed UCLA’s Asia Institute, part of a U.S. Department of Education designated National Resource Center.
 He also headed the Asian studies

-Dube’s work has been supported by grants from the U.S. Department of Education and the Committee for Scholarly Communication with China.
+Dube’s research has been supported by grants from the U.S. Department of Education and the Committee for Scholarly Communication with China.
 His research focuses on how economic and political change in China since 1900 affected the lives of people in small towns, on how Americans and Chinese see each other, and how governments work to influence those views.
 He’s written teaching guides on Chinese history, many reviews, and served as associate editor for Modern China, an academic quarterly published by Sage Publications, from 1998 to 2002.
 Dube received the 2012 Perryman Fund Social Studies Educator of the Year award.
 Dube serves as a director of the National Consortium for Teaching about Asia.
-He's also a Center on Public Diplomacy fellow and is on the executive committees of the Center for International Studies and the Center for International Business Education and Research.
-He serves on the Education about Asia editorial board and the LinkAsia (LinkTV) advisory board.
-Since 2012, he's been the co-moderator of Chinapol, a private discussion list for China specialists in academia, media, government, and research units.
+He's also a Center on Public Diplomacy fellow.
+He's served on the executive committees of the Center for International Studies and the Center for International Business Education and Research.
+He serves on the Education about Asia editorial board and served on the LinkAsia (LinkTV) advisory board.
+Since 2012, he's moderated Chinapol, a large private discussion list for China specialists in academia, media, government, and research units.

 2011 The State of the Chinese Economy / YouTube version